 Dedicated Drawing Club is an East Van collaboration between Toni Latour and Nicola Tibbetts.
 For three years, the artists met regularly to create drawings that were dedicated to people in their lives.
 With funding from Capilano University, the project expanded into exhibitions, a website, a book, and a DDC product line.
-Dedicated Drawing Club began in 2011 and continues today.
+Dedicated Drawing Club began in 2011.

 All Bodies Draw

 Amy: all bodies drawing, graphite in sketchbook, 10” x 10”, 2013

 Amy: Fried Chicken Dreams, graphite in sketchbook, 10” x 10”, 2013

 A group all-bodies drawing session yielded these results.